 I'll be honest, I'm a music lover, and when I saw this costume I didn't think of Pink Floyd at all.
 Millions of people are fearing for their safety under a president who openly chants "Build That Wall" at his campaign rallies and has called Mexicans "rapists" and "criminals."

-Since stepping into the Oval Office, Donald Trump has authorized a surge of ICE raids, has lied by saying Mexico will pay for the border wall, has cracked down on sanctuary cities across the country, and announced his plan to end DACA, which currently offers protection for nearly 700,000 so-called Dreamers.
+Since stepping into the Oval Office, Donald Trump has authorised a surge of ICE raids, has lied by saying Mexico will pay for the border wall, has cracked down on sanctuary cities across the country, and announced his plan to end DACA, which currently offers protection for nearly 700,000 so-called Dreamers.

 So, even if this costume was some shoddily created ode to Pink Floyd, it hardly seems obvious to me.
 And I can't stop wondering why Party City put out a costume in 2017 for an album that was created 40 years ago.
 The timing seems way off.